 CCC 2260: "For your lifeblood I will surely require a reckoning....
 Whoever sheds the blood of man, by man shall his blood be shed; for God made man in his own image."
 "This teaching remains necessary for all time."

-The PRIMARY, eternal teachings, of Catholic death penalty support have existed for 2000 years and are based within justice and the ultimate respect for life, made in God's image, which overwhelms and subdues any teachings based upon utilitarianism, "defense of society" and the current status of prison security.
+The PRIMARY, eternal teachings, of Catholic death penalty support have actually existed since the Genesis 9:6 passage, which is for all peoples and all times, with the same eternal teachings being reinforced through Jesus, within his human life, then through the Holy Spirit and, uninterrupted, to Pope, Saint and Father Clement of Rome through today, all based within justice and the ultimate respect for life, in God's image, which overwhelms and subdues any teachings based upon utilitarianism, "defense of society" and the current status of prison security.

 Those teachings and others are in direct conflict with Pope Francis, who stated:

 The incentives for reform do not get more strong than when we are facing death (1-10, 13, 15,16) and "In a humanistic religion expiation would of course be primarily the converting of a man to other men.
-On that view, time is needed to effect a reformation, and the time available should not be shortened."(see 7, also see 17, 20-23)
+On that view, time is needed to effect a reformation, and the time available should not be shortened."(see 10, and 22-30)

-"In God’s religion, on the other hand, expiation is primarily a recognition of the divine majesty and lordship, which can be and should be recognized at every moment, in accordance with the principle of the concentration of one’s moral life.” (see 7, also see 17, 20-23)
+"In God’s religion, on the other hand, expiation is primarily a recognition of the divine majesty and lordship, which can be and should be recognized at every moment, in accordance with the principle of the concentration of one’s moral life.” (see 10, and 22-30)

 The Law, even in correcting and punishing, aims at the good of men.